Kwon Eun-bin

-Kwon Eun-bin (권은빈, born January 6, 2000), known simply as Eunbin or Eunbean, is a South Korean singer and actress.
+Kwon Eun-bin (권은빈, born January 6, 2000), also known simply as Eunbin or Eunbean, is a South Korean singer, actress and model.
 She participated in the first season of Produce 101 (2016), before being eliminated in the penultimate episode.
 She debuted as a member of the South Korean girl group CLC in February 2016 with the release of the group's third EP Refresh.
-She made her acting debut in the television series Bad Papa (2018) and has since appeared in series including Top Management (2018), At a Distance, Spring Is Green (2021), Dear.
-M (2022) and the upcoming Duty After School (2023).
+She made her acting debut in the television series Bad Papa (2018) and has since appeared in series including Top Management (2018), At a Distance, Spring Is Green (2021), Dear.M (2022) and Duty After School (2023).

 Early life and education

 Kwon Eun-bin was born on January 6, 2000, in Seoul.
 Her father is a photojournalist.
 She attended Wonmyong Elementary School, Yangji Elementary School, Onham Middle School, and Hanlim Multi Art School.

 Career

 2016: Produce 101

 On January 22, 2016, Kwon came in limelight when she was introduced as a contestant on a Mnet reality girl group survival show, Produce 101.
 Produce 101 was to produce a girl group from a pool of 101 female trainees from 46 different companies.
-Kwon Eun-bin represented Cube Entertainment on the Produce 101, alongside Jeon So-yeon, who later debuted as the leader of (G)I-dle, and Lee Yoon-seo, a former trainee at the company.
+Kwon Eun-bin represented Cube Entertainment on Produce 101, alongside Jeon So-yeon, who later debuted as the leader of (G)I-dle, and Lee Yoon-seo, a former trainee at the company.
 Kwon was eliminated from the show in the tenth episode and thus did not debut as a member of the consequent group, I.O.I.